 - If you intend to or begin to administer a benchmark with contributors.

-For any notification in respect of exemptions, changes or updates to existing benchmark categorisations or types you should notify us via the dedicated email address: [email protected].
+For any notification in respect of exemptions, changes or updates to existing benchmark categorisations or types you should notify us via our dedicated email address.

 For regulatory enquiries specifically related to benchmarks, you may wish to contact the FCA Benchmark Supervision team via email at [email protected].